spences10/blog.scottspence.me/posts/2018/2018-12-31-react-context-api/index.md

-As mentioned at the start of this article a great resource is [@leighchalliday] and [his YouTube channel] where you can find his [great usecase] for the React Context API
+As mentioned at the start of this article a great resource is [@leighchalliday] and [his YouTube channel] where you can find his [great usecase] for the React Context API.

 There's also the [React community on spectrum] and [styled-components on spectrum].